 First phase: The Cerutti Mastodon and the San Diego School in the academic early Americas literature

 The original report itself does not mention archaeological finds, although it is written in a way that strongly suggests that the authors suspect human presence at the Mastodon site.
-The language is carefully descriptive, although highly suggestive, and the excavation diagrams are much archaeological than paleontological in flavour.
+The language is carefully descriptive, although highly suggestive, and the excavation diagrams are as archaeological as they are paleontological in flavour.

 Within a year, George F. Carter (1996:108), a hyperdiffusionist, San Diego School pioneer, and a long-time leading advocate of the human presence in the last interglacial in the San Diego area, cites Richard Cerutti’s field notes and photos in support of his contention.
 He references notes on a “mammoth site”, but the timing and reported location (“Oceanside”) argue strongly that he is referring to what we now call the Cerutti Mastodon site.